If you have questions about my Pattern Programs head over here.

 I don’t always adhere traditional embroidery stitches and techniques, thinking of the thread more like ink or paint and inventing or adapting stitches as I go.
 The one common embroidery stitch I do use is the satin stitch, which is how I achieve the fields of color that create the foundation of each element in my compositions.
 The final and most fun stage to every piece is the surface pattern that creates all the detail in the plants, textiles, and pots.

-I am thrilled to offer a new monthly Pattern Program perfect beginners as well as seasoned stitchers.
+I am thrilled to offer a monthly Pattern Program perfect beginners as well as seasoned stitchers, which can cut out the guess work and help you get started on your contemporary embroidery path.
 My advice to anyone wanting to learn is to go get the basic materials (hoop, fabric, thread, needle, scissors) and just start experimenting!
 My work has evolved over the past 4 years and is my full-time job.
 Believe me, I didn’t start out sewing complicated things.
 Be patient with yourself and have fun!

 How long does each piece take you?